KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 .. code-block:: cpp

-    //! our loop to create the grid for (std::size_t counter = 0, i = 0; i <= nb_cells; ++i, counter += 4 * 2) {
+    //!
+Our loop to create the grid for (std::size_t counter = 0, i = 0; i <= nb_cells; ++i, counter += 4 * 2) {

 Most important information is this: ``Order of the vertices are always like this: Top Left, Top Right, Bottom Right, Bottom Left.
 So next neighbour is always the clockwise neighbour.``